 Beginning in fall 2014, AP Physics B was replaced by two new courses—AP Physics 1 and AP Physics 2.
 The new courses are each equivalent to a one-semester introductory algebra-based college physics course.
-This redesign of Physics B is a reflection of our commitment to continually enhance AP’s alignment with current best practices in college-level learning.
 Learn more about the AP course and exam redesign.

 Foundations of the Redesign

 AP reexamined AP Physics B in light of a National Research Council study titled Learning and Understanding: Improving Advanced Study of Mathematics and Science in U.S. High Schools.
 The NRC report recommended that a two-year sequence of advanced physics study replace Physics B, enabling students to delve deeper into key physics concepts as they develop the reasoning and inquiry skills necessary to think like scientists.

 A curriculum study of first- and second-semester college algebra-based physics courses informed the work of the committee.
 Physics 1 and Physics 2 were modeled upon the content coverage in the syllabi submitted during the study.

 In 2011, 57 college physics faculty members were asked to review and validate the proposed Physics 1 and Physics 2 curriculum.
 These faculty members confirmed:

 - The new Physics 1 and Physics 2 curricula would prepare students for success in subsequent college-level physics courses.